 - Saunders has deployed technology and procedures to allow our employees to communicate effectively while working remotely.
 We do not expect disruption in our availability by email and/or phone.
 We have instructed our employees to maximize the use of teleconferencing for meetings in order to reduce personal contact.

-- As a precautionary step, all Saunders offices and project sites follow a deep cleaning schedule using cleaning products/materials that are approved by the U.S. Environmental Protection Agency for use against COVID-19.
-Our offices have additional hand sanitizer stations available in conference room spaces and reception areas.
-In addition, signage detailing good hygiene practices has been posted in multiple locations throughout our offices and project sites since prevention is the most important step to stem the spread of a virus.
+- All Saunders offices and project sites follow a deep cleaning schedule using cleaning products approved by the U.S. Environmental Protection Agency.
+Our offices and project sites have additional hand-washing and/or sanitizer stations available.
+Working in collaboration with our third-party industrial hygienist, signage detailing good hygiene practices is posted in multiple locations throughout our offices and project sites.

-- All business travel is postponed through April 30, 2020.
-Any employee who has recently traveled, for personal and/or business reasons, to a Level 2 or Level 3 region as defined by the CDC and the Pitkin, Summit, Gunnison or Eagle, Colorado Counties is required to self-quarantine for 14 days upon return.
+- Any employee who has recently traveled to an international Level 2 or Level 3 region as defined by the CDC is required to self-quarantine for 14 days upon return.

-- We’re continuing to follow the recommendations of the CDC and are developing a response protocol, which includes quarantine and shut down policies, understanding the best options for sanitizing work locations and developing procedures for cleaning areas with a confirmed case of COVID-19.
+- We’re continuing to follow the recommendations of the CDC and developed a response protocol, which includes quarantine, shut down, and cleaning policies and procedures, where there has been a confirmed or suspected case of COVID-19.

-- It is important to note that many products and services provided to Saunders may originate from impacted regions.
-Our leadership team is regularly monitoring the impact of these delays to our projects and will communicate with our customers, trade partners and suppliers to discuss contingency plans, if an impact is anticipated.
+- Our leadership team is regularly monitoring the impact of any material delays to our projects and will communicate with our customers, trade partners and suppliers to discuss contingency plans if an impact is anticipated.

 Updates on the status of our office and project operations will be conveyed via email as more information becomes available.
 This web page will also be updated with any changes that impact our response to this unprecedented situation.